 Tongyu C. Wikramanayake, C. Nicu, J. Gherardini, T. Suzuki, J. Chéret, R. Paus

 Deletion of Myelin Protein Zero-like 3 (MPZL3) in mice leads to increased sebaceous gland size and sebocyte proliferation, resulting in a greasy hair coat and enhanced sebum production.
-These Mpzl3 knockout mice also exhibit a 50% reduction in total adipose depots and resistance to high-fat diet-induced weight gain, despite increased food intake.
-The study found significant reductions in dermal white adipose tissue thickness and the number and size of dermal adipocytes in Mpzl3 -/- mice.
+This is accompanied by a 50% reduction in total adipose depots and resistance to high-fat diet-induced weight gain.
+The study found significant reductions in dermal white adipose tissue (dWAT) thickness and the number and size of dermal adipocytes in MPZL3 knockout mice.
 These findings suggest that MPZL3 negatively regulates sebocyte proliferation and sebum production while promoting adipose tissue accumulation.
-The potential application of MPZL3 inhibitors in humans could offer a novel approach to obesity management by targeting sebaceous glands to reduce excessive lipid depots.
+The potential for MPZL3 inhibitors to manage obesity by targeting sebaceous glands and reducing lipid depots is proposed for further exploration.

 Discuss this study in the Community →